-Traditional wood burning stoves found in rural homes in Guatemala emit deadly indoor air pollution.
+Traditional wood burning stoves found in rural homes and schools in Guatemala emit deadly indoor air pollution.
 As a result, respiratory illness is the leading cause of death for children under 5.
 Safe stoves provide extremely poor, rural families with immediate, lifesaving relief for women and children, the primary victims of this deadly indoor pollution.
-These stoves utilize chimneys to remove smoke from the home and utilize 75% less wood, preserving the environment and subsequent deforestation.
+These stoves utilize chimneys to remove smoke from the home and 50% more efficient, preserving the environment and subsequent deforestation.

 In Guatemala respiratory illness is the leading of cause of death for children under 5.
 In rural areas where few can afford modern cooking stoves or fuel such as propane, traditional wood fires are inside homes with little to no ventilation creating a dangerous living environment and chronically exposing women and children to smoke.
 The heavy need for fire wood increases deforestation, pollution and subsequent watershed destruction creating further vulnerability within these poor communities.

 Education is critical for long term success of this project.
 Families and community members are directly involved in the installation and maintenance of every stove and HRI provides education to the community about the harsh effects of smoke exposure to themselves and their children.
 Creating healthier environments indoors for women and children, educating families, as well as conserving trees and watersheds are long term benefits which become greater over time.